oidoid/nature-elsewhere/readme.md

   C++ or Java toolchains, but I couldn't be happier to not be using a Java powered IDE or build tools, or a makefile.
 - Great JSON support.
+- Easy to integrate with untyped JavaScript.
+Reminds me a little of `extern "C"`.

 I dislike the Webpack craziness, and the fast, immature, and sprawling nature of the entire stack.
 I think my code is verbose and not so nice but it can be easy